Debangkur/ARVidya/README.md

 4.Run on an emulator or physical Android device (Android 7.0+)

-## You can download the apk from the Release
+## You can download the apk from the Releases

-## NOTE: PLEASE USE email: abc@gmail.com and password: abc123 for login
+## NOTE: Use email: abc@gmail.com and password: abc123 for login